BjarkeEltardLarsen/RANS_stableFE31/README.md

 The tutorials folder also contain a small animation, which shows the development in the turbulent kinetic energy for all eight tutorials.

 ## Usage
+To use the new versions of the turbulence models for other applications than the tutorials simply make the following changes.

 Include the libary of the stabilized turbulence models in the system/controlDict folder

 	libs